NathanRelph/Forensics-Lab/README.md

 <img src="https://github.com/NathanRelph/Forensics-Lab/blob/main/images/23.png" width="350" height="75" />

-- Diskpart clean all is the command show here.
+- Diskpart "clean all" is the command show here.
 It basically rewrites every sector on the USB with zeroes so the data is harder to recover.

 <img src="https://github.com/NathanRelph/Forensics-Lab/blob/main/images/24.png" width="600" height="400" />

-- bullet
+- After that, to use the USB again, reformatting it with Disk Management is required for operation.

 <img src="https://github.com/NathanRelph/Forensics-Lab/blob/main/images/25.png" width="350" height="150" />

-- bullet
+- This image shows the addition of the USB as a local disk in Autopsy.

 <img src="https://github.com/NathanRelph/Forensics-Lab/blob/main/images/26.png" width="350" height="100" />

-- bullet
+- Then selecting it.

 <img src="https://github.com/NathanRelph/Forensics-Lab/blob/main/images/27.png" width="200" height="250" />

-- bullet
+- By running this USB through Diskpart, the images and data previosly seen by Autopsy are no longer available.

 ## DBAN
 <img src="https://github.com/NathanRelph/Forensics-Lab/blob/main/images/28.png" width="650" height="250" />

-- bullet
+- Darik's Boot and Nuke is another program like Diskpart, but it is able to wipe drives and other storage media multiple different ways.

 <img src="https://github.com/NathanRelph/Forensics-Lab/blob/main/images/29.png" width="650" height="250" />

-- bullet
+- It is a tool used by the DoD that is able to wipe drives much more securely.
+There are applications that are able to recover files from storage media even after running them through Diskpart.
+That is why more advanced and thorough tools like DBAN are irreplaceable.
+The program allows for multiple passes/wipes on a drive, and it uses data sanitization algorithms.

+## Note
+- This was a really fun project to do.
+It taught me that data is never truely gone from a computer unless securely removed using data sanitization methods.
+If I ever decide the sell a used hard drive in the future, diskpart will probably be adequate.
+But if I ever decide to work for the government, or need a drive to be super securely erased, I would use DBAN.